Mausy5043/mausy5043_common/README.md

 the default Python package that comes with it.

 ## Available commands for package building
-`./build --build` builds the distribution files
+`./build --build|-b` builds the distribution files
-`./build --dist` uploads the distribution files to PyPi
+`./build --dist|-d` uploads the distribution files to PyPi
-`./build --test` uploads the dictribution files to TestPyPi
+`./build --test|-t` uploads the dictribution files to TestPyPi
-`./build --update` **discards all changes to the local copy** of the repo and pulls the current state of the repo from GitHub.
+`./build --discard` **discards all changes to the local copy** of the repo and pulls the current state of the repo from GitHub.

 ## Functions provided
 `cat(filename)` : Read a file into a variable.